 Depending on space we may be able to take cats or kittens from the public.
 We do not take feral cats or kittens.
 Occasionally we are able to take mothers with kittens or pregnant mothers that are friendly.

-If we are not able to take the cat immediately, we will, with a current rabies certificate, put the cat on our website and www.petfinder.com as a courtesy listing.
+If we are not able to take the cat immediately, we will, with a current rabies certificate and proof of spay/neuter, put the cat on our website and www.petfinder.com as a courtesy listing.
 The cat or kitten must be friendly and in good health.
-A full Purrsonality Profile must be completed and submitted along with a copy of the current Rabies Certificate and a photograph in order for us to post the pet.
+A full Purrsonality Profile must be completed and submitted along with a copy of the current Rabies Certificate, proof of spay/neuter and a photograph in order for us to post the pet.
 All people calling about “courtesy listing” pets are referred to the current pet owner for final approval and placement.
 The pet owner and new owner make all arrangements on transferring pets, etc.

 WE DO NOT ACCEPT FERAL CATS/KITTENS.
 We do not have the volunteer power nor the cage space to take and tame feral cats.
 Sadly, if we tie up a cage on one feral cat, by the time we tame it (and many times they cannot be socialized enough for public adoption), we have put a dozen tame, loving, healthy and friendly cats in jeopardy.